Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter3.md

 "Then Yngvarr stumbled and tripped over his feet.
 The draugr stood over him, and he slashed him dead!"
 Sága said.

-Ljörn couldn't take it anymore.
-But he didn't yell nor shout, but he stared into the fire, watching it dance like the great, burning Sól...
+Ljörn couldn’t take it anymore.
+But he didn’t yell.
+Nor did he shout or make a scene, but instead he stared into the fire, watching it dance like the great, burning Sól...

 *It wasn’t a fire, burning in a hearth.
 It was the sky.
 The vast, blue heavens, of which held Sól.
 Ljörn found himself back at the ruins again.
 Ingwaz swung its atgeir at him.
 Ljörn tried to block its blow, but it was so strong that his shield split into two.
 Beaten by its strength, he stumbled onto the ground.*